mcpcpc/kirc/README.md

 _Portability_ — [POSIX](https://en.wikipedia.org/wiki/POSIX) compliance ensures seamless compatibility and interoperability between variants of Unix and other operating systems.

 _Usability_ — Commands and shortcuts should feel natural and accessible using a [standard 104-key US keyboard layout](https://en.wikipedia.org/wiki/Keyboard_layout).
-Where possible, the number of keystrokes shall be minimized.
+Where possible, the number of keystrokes have been minimized.

 ## Usage